sama1mansn/opbnb-docs/docs/core-concepts/difference-L2.md

 ---
+sidebar_label: opBNB vs other Layer2 Networks
-title: Differences between opBNB and other Layer2 Networks
+description: Differences between opBNB and other Layer2 Networks
 icon: code
 index: yes
 dir:
   order: 2
 ---

+# opBNB vs other Layer2 Networks

 :::caution
 This is a living document and is susceptible to changes.
 :::